 J. Ethan UnderwoodAttorney & PartnerEthan Underwood practices in the fields of land use, real estate, and property tax law, representing developers, as well as individual property owners.
 He has negotiated numerous zoning and development actions and advises clients regarding environmental ...

 Because there are so many factors involved in a divorce, you may wish to consider working with a lawyer to serve as an unbiased resource who can protect your best interests.
 Legal representation might also reduce the timeline of your divorce and eliminate the headache of filing paperwork with the court on your own.
-Below, you’ll get a look at some of the specific areas where a trusted family law attorney may be most helpful:
+Below, you’ll get a look at some of the specific areas where a trusted Cumming divorce attorney at our firm may be most helpful:

 Georgia is not a community property state, which means that one partner does not automatically have rights to the assets and property acquired by the other partner during the marriage.
 Therefore, property division is based on the financial status of each partner, the future needs of both spouses and any evidence of misconduct during the marriage.
 An experienced Cumming property division attorney can investigate the details of your marriage to be sure that property distribution does not leave you without sufficient assets.